 PAs provide a broad range of health care services including (but not limited to):

 - Diagnosing illnesses

 - Developing treatment plans

 - Assisting in surgery

-After receiving training from an accredited program, typically last 27 months, PAs must pass the National Certifying Exam (PANCE) administered by the National Commission on Certification of PAs and obtain a license from the state they wish to practice in.
+After receiving training from an accredited program, typically lasting 27 months, PAs must pass the National Certifying Exam (PANCE) administered by the National Commission on Certification of PAs and obtain a license from the state in which they wish to practice.

 Additional information on PAs can be found on the American Academy of Physician Assistants (AAPA) website.